dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Input: Statistics table: Set the path to the statistics table (generated in step A5).
+- **Input: Statistics table**: Set the path to the statistics table (generated in step A5).

-- Input: MGCI_template_table1: Set the path to MGCI template table 1 (downloaded from the GitHub repository).
+- **Input: MGCI_template_table1**: Set the path to MGCI template table 1 (downloaded from the GitHub repository).

-- Input: MGCI_template_table2: Set the path to MGCI template table 2 (downloaded from the GitHub repository).
+- **Input: MGCI_template_table2**: Set the path to MGCI template table 2 (downloaded from the GitHub repository).

-- Input: MGCI_template_table3: Set the path to MGCI template table 3 (downloaded from the GitHub repository).
+- **Input: MGCI_template_table3**: Set the path to MGCI template table 3 (downloaded from the GitHub repository).

-- NATURE: Information on the production and dissemination of the data.
+- **NATURE**: Information on the production and dissemination of the data.
 For what regards to the values produced by countries using the tools only two possible values are allowed: C (Country Data) for data values and N (Non relevant) when a given bioclimatc belt does not occur in a given country.
 When Nature = N then OBS_VALUE = NA.
 Linked to OBS_STATUS

-- OBS_STATUS: Information on the quality of a value or an unusual or missing value.
+- **OBS_STATUS**: Information on the quality of a value or an unusual or missing value.
 For what regards to the values produced by countries using the tools only two possible values are allowed: A (Official figure) for data values and M (Missing) when a given bioclimatc belt does not occur in a given country.
 When Nature = N then OBS_STATUS=M and  OBS_VALUE = NA.

-- TIME_DETAIL: Point in time to which the observation actually refers (in practice, the reference year of the land cover product used to compute the values).
+- **TIME_DETAIL**: Point in time to which the observation actually refers (in practice, the reference year of the land cover product used to compute the values).
 Same as TIME_PERIOD

-- TIME_PERIOD: Point in time to which the observation actually refers (in practice, the reference year of the land cover product used to compute the values).
+- **TIME_PERIOD**: Point in time to which the observation actually refers (in practice, the reference year of the land cover product used to compute the values).
 Same as TIME_DETAIL.

-- COMMENT_OBS: Descriptive text which can be attached to the observation.
+- **COMMENT_OBS**: Descriptive text which can be attached to the observation.
 Additional information on specific aspects of each observation, such as how the observation was computed/estimated or details that could affect the comparability of this data point with others in a time series (i.e. interpolated value).

-- SOURCE_DETAIL: Name of the institution which computed the indicator value (e.g. National Statistical Office of XXX).
+- **SOURCE_DETAIL**: Name of the institution which computed the indicator value (e.g. National Statistical Office of XXX).

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Join2:

 **Click Run.**